 Shanghai University of Chinese Medicine and Pharmacology, 1986

 2010 S Arlington Heights Road, Arlington Heights, Il 60005

 Illnois Licensed Acupuncturist #036117917

 Dr. Yu Zhu is the director of First Health’s Traditional Chinese Medicine (TCM) department.
-She has more than 30 years of medical experience treating patients with allergies, infertility, migraines, stress disorders, respiratory distress, digestive disorders and women’s health issues.
+She has more than 30 years of medical experience treating patients with an array of health issues including allergies, infertility, migraines, stress disorders, respiratory distress, digestive disorders and women’s health issues.

 Dr. Zhu’s medical experience, combined with extensive training as a China-licensed medical physician specializing in acupuncture and herbs, provides patients with an integrated perspective in diagnosis and treatment.
 Utilizing a TCM holistic system, Dr. Zhu evaluates the body’s physiology and works to restore system balance naturally through acupuncture, cupping, herbal remedies, therapeutic massage, therapeutic manipulation and energy work.
 She works to enhance the immune system to prevent illness.
 Believing that “the body knows best,” she uses the body to heal itself.